 High-quality bonds issued by corporations are called investment grade.
 They carry credit ratings from Standard & Poor’s or Fitch Ratings of AAA, AA, A or BBB and ratings from a third agency, Moody’s, of Aaa, Aa, A or Baa.
 The highest rated (AAA) corporate bonds, which are deemed to be very low-risk, have been paying around 1-1.5% higher interest than ten-year Treasury bonds, with lower-rated BBB (Baa) investment-grade corporate bonds paying about 2% more than the Treasuries during the past year.

-It is possible to buy individual funds, as discussed in the Appendix.
+It is possible to buy individual bonds, as discussed in the Appendix.
 However, instead of researching and buying individual bonds, many investors prefer to buy a fund which holds many bonds.
 Funds exist which are tailored to various bond types.
-For instance, the iShares iBoxx $ Investment Grade Corporate Bond fund (trading symbol LQD) holds a wide spectrum of mainly investment-grade corporate bonds, and currently yields 3.4%.
+For instance, the iShares iBoxx Investment Grade Corporate Bond fund (trading symbol LQD) holds a wide spectrum of mainly investment-grade corporate bonds, and currently yields 3.4%.
 Its average effective duration is fairly long (8.5 years), and so its value can drop precipitously if interest rates rise.

 Since it seems that interest rates will be rising for at least the next year or so, investors may want to use shorter-duration bond funds instead, even though the current yield may be slightly lower.
 The Vanguard Short-Term Investment Grade Investor mutual fund (VFSTX), which holds very high quality bonds, yields 2.4 %, and has an average duration of 2.7 years.
 This means that if interest rates increase another 1%, this fund might lose 2.7% in value, or about one year’s worth of interest.
 The Thompson Bond fund (THOPX) uses some clever management to achieve a yield (2.8%) slightly higher than VFSTX but with only 1 year duration.
 This mitigates the effects of interest rate changes, but THOPX holds some lower-quality bonds, so it would suffer more than VFSTX in a financial crisis.
 As a temporary holding bucket for cash, the PIMCO Enhanced Short Maturity Active Fund (MINT) yields about 1.8% and has a share price that is extremely steady.